Venice: Jewel of the Adriatic 2025

 On the outskirts of Vicenza we shall visit Palladio’s Villa Capra ‘La Rotonda’, built not as a functioning estate like his villa at Maser but as a retreat from the city in which theatrical entertainments took place.
 This strictly symmetrical villa is considered one of Palladio’s best-known legacies to the architectural world.
 Monumental, temple-like porticoes grace each of its four walls; these porticoes represent the four seasons, a favourite theme of Renaissance art, literature, music and architecture.
 The villa’s grand interior space rises to a majestic dome.

-After lunch, we shall visit one of his most important villas, the Villa Barbaro in Maser.
+In the afternoon we shall visit one of his most important villas, the Villa Barbaro in Maser.
 Rises in grain prices during the 16th century encouraged Venetian aristocrats to build villas on Venice’s terra firma.
 Villas like that at Maser were therefore working farms, unlike many of their counterparts in other parts of Italy.
 This beautiful house was decorated by Paolo Veronese with frescoes of theatre and pastoral scenes.
 Its central, residential, section echoes the style and proportions of a classical temple.
 Two wings that housed farm machinery and agricultural produce flank this grand central element.
 Two pavilions that held dovecotes in turn abut these wings, framing and thus unifying the whole façade.
-(Overnight Venice) BL
+(Overnight Venice) B

-• Evening Concert & Supper at the palazzino of Rosemary Forbes-Butler (to be confirmed in 2024)
+- Evening Concert & Supper at the palazzino of Rosemary Forbes-Butler

 Palladio (1508-1580) designed a number of Venetian churches, the most famous being S. Giorgio Maggiore and Il Redentore.
 San Giorgio sits on its own island opposite Piazza San Marco.
 A church was built here c.829, dedicated to the soldier saint.
 An old monastery on the site was demolished in 1516, and the monks considered building a new church by 1521.
 Palladio arrived in Venice in 1560, when the refectory of the monastery was being rebuilt.
 He made great improvements to this and in 1565 was asked to prepare a model for a new church.
 The magnificent shrine he designed reconciled the shape of an antique temple front to the massing of a Christian basilica, with its high central nave and side aisles.
 The church holds a magnificent Last Supper by Tintoretto.